-You are here because you want to know how well SaferVPN works today in 2018, and that’s exactly what I am about to share.
+You are here because you want to know how well this application works today in 2018, and that’s exactly what I am about to share in this in-depth SaferVPN review.

 I’ll be breaking their service down in great detail, discussing the speed, customer support, security, and features of SaferVPN along with a bit of background about the company and their operations.